 A Palestinian man inspects the rubble of a farm that was demolished by Israeli authorities on 18 January 2016 [Nedal Eshtayah/ApaImages]

-Israeli occupation authorities on Wednesday issued demolition orders against five Palestinian houses in the town of Kafr ad-Dik, west of the occupied West Bank city of Salfit, according to local sources.
+Israeli occupation authorities ordered on Saturday a halt on the construction of six Palestinian homes in the village of Kafr Al-Dik, in the occupied West Bank province of Salfit, according to local sources.

 Palestinian news agency WAFA reported that Salfit Governorate said in a press statement that an Israeli army force ordered a stop on the construction of six homes and a café in the village, under the pretext of lacking an Israeli construction permit.

 Israel rarely issues planning permits for Palestinians to build on their own land or to extend existing houses to accommodate natural growth, particularly in Area C, which constitutes 60 percent of the occupied West Bank and falls under full Israeli military rule, forcing residents to build without obtaining rarely-granted permits to provide shelters for their families.

 The building permits are charged at extortionate prices and are unaffordable for most Palestinians, creating a legal loophole for Israel to annex more land and leave Palestinians in limbo by preventing them from developing infrastructure.